bazbt3/appdotnet_stuff/README.md

 ## App.net stuff

-Stuff related to the App.net, which ceased operations on 2017-03-16.
+Stuff related to the App.net social network, which ceased operations on 2017-03-16.

-## What was App.net?

-It was a social network.

 ## My related Wiki: